subabrain/PHP-Encryptor/README.md

 ?>
 ```

+Now you can use encrypted php files :)

 ### Important

-Now you can use encrypted php files :)
+Please notice: this is just a way to encrypt php files from look into your code - but its not said that somebody can do revers engineering ;)

 Use this at your own Risk!